 The Texas Equal Access Fund believes that the right to reproductive choice is denied when people are unable to access abortion services.
 Restrictions on abortion access and funding are discriminatory because they especially burden the poor, the young, the rural, and people of color.
 We oppose all efforts to restrict abortion rights and are committed to fighting for access to abortion for all.
 We believe that abortion is a fundamental feature of health care, and that it is the responsibility of government to fund abortions for low-income people.
 However, in the absence of government funding, we believe it is our duty to act now to support those who want abortions and cannot afford them.

 The People We Serve

 How We Work

-Most of our referrals come from clinics, when a woman tells a clinic that she wants an abortion and she can’t afford it.
-We do receive some referrals from our website, or from shelters or social workers who know about us.
-The woman who needs our help calls our hotline and leaves a message, and one of our volunteers returns her call within 24 hours.
+Most of our referrals come from the abortion providers we work with.
+We do receive some referrals from our website, or from other assistance agencies in the area.
+The person who needs our help calls our hotline and leaves a message, and one of our volunteers returns her call within 24 hours.
 We discuss the caller’s financial situation and our ability to help.
 We do not provide options counseling, although we can refer the caller to resources that do.
 We do not pay the full cost of an abortion; usually our grants are an average of $250.
 This amount is paid directly to the clinic, after the client has received the procedure.